-At the time of this bonding request one closed landfill site remains in private ownership.
-Capital bond funding may not be used at a site that is not publicly owned.
-The MPCA is negotiating with the owners of the Freeway Landfill site in Burnsville.
-The MPCA's estimate of construction cost at this site is \$46.5 million.
-The MPCA's planning estimates for bond funding in 2012 and 2014 reflect the potential for this site to come under public ownership, thus becoming eligible for the project to be funded by bond proceeds.
+At the time of this bonding request, one closed landfill site remains that will need extensive construction.
+The state, however, does not own the site, and capital bonding cannot be used at a privately owned site.
+The MPCA is in discussions with the City of Burnsville and the owners of the Freeway Landfill site within the city.
+The MPCA's estimate of total project cost at this site is \$53.8 million.
+The MPCA's planning estimates for future bonding in 2014 and 2016 reflect the potential for this site to come under public ownership and become eligible for bond funding.